ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 ~~~
 {: .source}

-> ## Does OpenMP handle multiple nested loops correctly?
+> ## Is the result correct?
+> What should be the result of this code?
+> Is that what it does?
+If not, what might be wrong?
+> Does it do the same for different values of OMP_NUM_THREADS?
+>
 > > ## Solution
-> > All of the threads within an OpenMP program actually exist within a single process.
+> > Remember that OpenMP threads *share memory*.
 This means that every thread can see and access all of memory for the process.
-In the above case, this means that multiple threads are all accessing the global variable j at the same time.
-OpenMP includes a method to manage this correctly with the addition of a keyword, private.
+In the above case, multiple threads are all accessing the global variable `j` at the same time.
+OpenMP includes a method to manage this correctly with the addition of a keyword, `private()`.
 > >
 > > ~~~
 > > #include <stdio.h>